-Our acquisition payment obligation consists of \$818 as of March 31, 2005.
+Our acquisition payment obligation consists of \$84 as of June 30, 2005.
 The original AIC acquisition holdback provision amounted to \$1,800.
-In first quarter 2005, we paid \$982 of the holdback provision and paid the remaining \$818 during the second quarter of 2005.
+In the first half of 2005, we paid \$1,763 of the holdback provision, which included \$47 of accrued interest.
+The remaining payment of \$84 will occur upon the receipt of the required acknowledgement from the AIC stockholders.

 In August 2004, we entered into a Convertible Secured Promissory Note Purchase Agreement ("Note Purchase Agreement") with Medem in the aggregate principal amount of \$2,100 under which Medem may borrow up to \$2,100.
-We have funded \$1,500 under the Note Purchase Agreement as of March 31, 2005 (see Note 7 to the Consolidated Financial Statements).
+We have funded \$1,950 under the Note Purchase Agreement as of June 30, 2005 (see Note 7 to the Consolidated Financial Statements).
+Subsequently in July 2005, we funded the remaining \$150 to Medem.